-An access audit will be undertaken by the SEN link governor and SENCO every year.
+An access audit will be undertaken the health and safety leadership team, each year.

 Equal opportunities

 The school strives to ensure that all existing and potential pupils are given the same opportunities, and is committed to developing a culture of inclusion, support and awareness.
 The Accessibility Plan will detail any barriers which are hindering the opportunities for pupils with SEND.
 The aim of the plan is to take appropriate measures in order to overcome these barriers, allowing all pupils equal opportunities.